Shockwave Therapy Perth

 Is it safe?

-Yes — Shockwave Therapy is well-studied and safe when applied by a trained practitioner.
-It’s non-invasive and doesn’t require medication or injections.
+Yes.
+Shockwave Therapy is well researched and safe when applied by a trained practitioner.
+It’s non-invasive and does not involve medication or injections.

 Can I still exercise while having treatment?